unmannedlab/Colosseum/docs/playback.md

 ## Side-by-side comparison

-Now we can copy the *.mavlink log file recorded by MavLinkTest to the PC running the Unreal simulator with AirSim plugin.
+Now we can copy the *.mavlink log file recorded by MavLinkTest to the PC running the Unreal simulator with Colosseum plugin.
 When the Simulator is running and the drone is parked in a place in a map that has room to do the same maneuvers we can run this
 MavLinkTest command line: